colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 A **channel** is an edge to the network connecting two participants.
 A channel compromises of state and actions that happen both on-chain and off-chain.

-On-chain, A channel is represented by utxos, at most one at tip at any one time.
+On-chain, a channel is represented by utxos, at most one at tip at any one time.
 While such a utxo exists at tip, the channel is **staged** (see 'stages' below).
 After the utxo is spent and not replaced, the channel is **unstaged**.
 A channel that is unstaged will never again be staged.
 Unless otherwise specified,